dataluscorp/browser/docs/performance/memory/dmd.md

     DMD[5222] }

 In an e10s-enabled build, you'll see separate output for each process.
-This step can take 10 or more seconds and may make Firefox freeze temporarily.
+This step can take 10 or more seconds and may make Datalus freeze temporarily.

 If you see the "opened" line, it tells you where the file was saved.
 It's always in a temp directory, and the filenames are always of the form dmd-<pid>.

-### Desktop Firefox (Mac)
+### Desktop Datalus (Mac)

 #### Build